jonriber/jonriber/README.md

 ## **Jonatas Ribeiro**

-I am a seasoned professional with advanced expertise in **HTML, CSS, JavaScript, and modern front-end frameworks**.
-Additionally, I am comfortable working with server-side programming languages such as **Python and Node.js** for API development.
+I am a Fullstack software engineer with advanced expertise in **HTML, CSS, JavaScript, and modern front-end frameworks** and with server-side programming languages such as **Python and Node.js** for API development.
 <br/>
 <br/>